Skip to main content Skip to secondary navigation

 Added Value For The Industry

-The Design for Robotic Construction (DfRC) User Interface will help builders, designers, robot manufacturers, and construction innovators to determine whether robotic construction is feasible by looking at the product level.
+The Design for Robotic Construction (DfRC) approach could assist builders, designers, robot manufacturers, and construction innovators in determining the feasibility of robotic construction from a design perspective.

-The UI also helps generate diverse redesign suggestions to make robotic construction feasible and provide the corresponding cost and schedule impacts.
+The User Interface helps generate a variety of redesign suggestions to render robotic construction feasible and provides an assessment of the corresponding cost and schedule impacts.

 Icon Cooperation partner